North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 • credit awarded for prior learning as part of military service, with the military branch designated as the transfer institution.

-A North Carolina community college student who satisfactorily completes a transfer course that is not designated as a Universal General Education Transfer Component course will receive transfer credit for the course.
-The receiving institution will determine whether the course will count as general education, pre-major, or elective credit.
+A North Carolina community college student who satisfactorily completes a transfer course that is not designated as a Universal General Education Transfer Component (UGETC) course will receive transfer credit for the course.
+The receiving institution will determine how the course counts.

 Four-Year Degree Plan for Community College Transfer Students.
 Beyond the Universal General Education Transfer Component courses, a program of study leading to the associate degree contains courses related to a student’s major or program emphasis.
 Pre-major course tracks prepare students to succeed in their chosen field and provide students with clear pathways to completion.
-Each UNC institution will develop, publish, and maintain four-year degree plans identifying community college course that provide pathways leading to associate degree completion, admission into the major, and baccalaureate completion.
-Students who complete the AA or AS degree and the degree plan tracks published by a UNC institution, and who are accepted into that institution and into that major within four years of initial enrollment at the community college, will continue into that major at the UNC institution with all courses fulfilling lower-division general education and other degree requirements.
+Each UNC System institution will develop, publish, and maintain four-year degree plans identifying community college course that provide pathways leading to associate degree completion, admission into the major, and baccalaureate completion.
+Students who complete the AA or AS degree and the degree plan tracks published by a UNC System institution, and who are accepted into that institution and into that major within four years of initial enrollment at the community college, will continue into that major at the UNC System institution with all courses fulfilling lower-division general education and other degree requirements.

 Transfer of courses taken in other associate degree programs.
-Upon admission to another public two-year institution or to a public university, a community college student who was enrolled in an Associate in Applied Science (AAS) or Associate in Fine Arts (AFA) degree program and who satisfactorily completed the courses with a grade of C or better in all courses that are designated for college transfer will receive credit for those courses.
-AAS or AFA students completing courses designated Universal General Education Transfer Component will receive equivalent general education course credit for those courses at the receiving institution.
-For courses not designated as Universal General Education Transfer Component, the receiving institution will determine whether the course will count as general education or pre-major/elective credit.
-Students in these programs who transfer must meet the general education requirements of the receiving institution.
+Students completing Universal General Education Transfer Component (UGETC) courses will receive equivalent general education course credit for those courses at the receiving UNC System institution.
+For courses not designated as UGETC, the receiving UNC System institution will determine whether the course will count as general education or pre-major/elective credit.

 Articulation of Associate in Fine Arts or Associate in Applied Science degree programs may be handled on a bilateral articulation agreement basis rather than on a state-wide basis.
 Under bilateral agreements, individual universities and one or more community colleges may join in a collaborative effort to facilitate the transfer of students from AFA or AAS degree programs to baccalaureate degree programs.